greyshirtguy/ProPresenter6-Shaders/README.md

 Disclaimer: These are not supported by the makers of ProPresenter 6.
 Use at your own risk.
 Feel free to read the files in a text-editor and check for any obvious problems.
 If you decide to go back a standard "clean" install - just remove the files that you added.

-TODO: I wish I could find a way to auto scale the output to fit - but I'm not sure it's possible (since Pro6 probably does not send and vars to the shader that tell it the oringal size of the image or output size.
+TODO: I wish I could find a way to auto-scale the image to fit the output size - but I'm not sure it's possible (since Pro6 probably does not send the required info about the current output size or the oringial image size to the shader.